xueyuanj/gibbon_tree/README.md

 $ qsub -A rua15_a_g_sc_default  hle.mergespecies.sh

-Index the files, then split into different chromosomes (ignore the scaffolds)
+Index the files, then split into different chromosomes (ignore the scaffolds for now)

 $ qsub -A rua15_a_g_sc_default  split.bam.hle.sh

+##

 8)base quality score recalibration